qxxa/instaclaimer/README.md

 # instaclaimer - Instagram Username Autoclaimer

-Instagram Autoclaimer / Swapper / Turbo.
+Instagram Autoclaimer / Swapper / Turbo
 A Python script that claims a username by repeatedly checking until the username becomes available.

 ## Features
 - checks and claims a username once available